NCommander/vaksina/docs/hardware_deployment_stuff.md

 We may end up deploying multiple solutions ...
 We'll see ...

 An important factor is this needs to be entirely turnkey.
-You download a premade IMG file, you pop it in, and it boots regardless.
+You download a pre-made IMG file, you pop it in, and it boots regardless.
 No configuration, or changes are needed.
 Furthermore, no internet access or network connectivity of any sort is needed.
 All information is locally stored.

 ## Ubuntu Core Based Solution

-The use of Ubuntu Core as a base has all needed dependencies pre-packaged, and is trivial to deploy Docker containers on.
+The use of Ubuntu Core as a base has all the needed dependencies pre-packaged, and is trivial to deploy Docker containers on.

 It also allows easy upscaling to other machines, support for RPi, and general familiarity.
 Ubuntu Core offers "Ubuntu Frame" as a key solution to host a web application to gather QR codes and similar.